Global spectra, polytopes and stacky invariants: Algebraic spectrum of a polytope

 \begin{proposition} Let $P$ be a full dimensional simplicial lattice polytope in $N_{\rit}$ containing the origin in its interior.
-Then the part of the algebraic spectrum contained in $[0,1[$ is the sequence $\nu (v),\ v\in \Inter P\cap N$ where $\nu$ is the Newton function of $P$ of definition \ref{def:FonctionSupport}.
-In particular, the multiplicity of $0$ in $Spec_P^{alg}$ is equal to one. \end{proposition} \begin{proof} The assertion for $Spec_{f_P}$ follows from \cite[Lemma 4.6]{DoSa1}, as in \cite[Example 4.17]{DoSa1}. \end{proof}
+Then the part of the algebraic spectrum contained in $[0,1[$ is the sequence $\nu (v),\ v\in \Inter P\cap N$ where $\nu$ is the Newton function of $P$.
+In particular, the multiplicity of $0$ in $\Spec_P^{\alg}$ is equal to one. \end{proposition} \begin{proof} The assertion for $\Spec_{f_P}$ follows from \cite[Lemma 4.6]{DoSa1} and \cite[Example 4.17]{DoSa1}. \end{proof}

 In the two dimensional case, we deduce the following description of the algebraic spectrum:

 \begin{proposition} Let $P$ be a full dimensional lattice polytope in $N_{\rit}=\rit^2$ containing the origin in its interior.
 Then